mackrus/gmail-cleaner/README.md

 ## Remove Token

-If the Oauth token expires you may remove it with:
+After a while, your Oauth token may expoire.
+If it expires you may remove it with:

 ```bash
 gmail-clean --remove-token
 ```
+run the script again to produce a new token.

 ## Important Considerations